 Whether you are classically trained or not, you may have the potential to learn songs in light music and semi-classical music.
-We prepare students to participate in competitions like Paadutha Theeyaga, Super Singer etc in Telugu, Tamil and Malayalam languages.
+We prepare students to participate in competitions like Zee Sa Re Ga Ma, Paadutha Theeyaga, Super Singer etc in Telugu, Tamil and Malayalam languages.
 A great deal of attention is given to sing with perfect Sruthi, Laya, Gamakam with clarity, Bhaavam (emotion) and stage presence.
 Students who want to sign up for this competitive training must finish an audition before being selected for training.

-Our teachers have trained many singers like Anjana Sowmya and prepared them to win accolades in several local and US-wide competitions.
+Some of our teachers are themselves winners of reality shows like Zee SaReGaMa or have trained many singers like Anjana Sowmya and prepared them to win accolades in several local and US-wide competitions.